 This pays a sum to your family or estate in the event of your death.
 It’s sometimes called Life Assurance or Death Insurance.

 Total and Permanent Disability Insurance

-TPD cover can provide you with an income if you are injured and, in the opinion of a medical practitioner, unlikely to work ever again in any job for which you are suited.
-Your education, training or experience are taken into account when determining this.
+TPD cover can provide you with an income if you are injured and, in the opinion of the superannuation fund trustee, you are unlikely ever to work again in any job for which you are suited by your education, training or experience.
 Many insurance claims are paid out after six months of disability.

 It’s important to note that super funds do not offer insurance cover for critical illness or trauma.

 Death and TPD insurance comparison

 |Comparison table||Death and TPD insurance cover in your super||Death and TPD insurance policy outside super|